-The term, sickle cell disease, refers to a group of inherited blood disorders.
-People have sickle cell disease from birth and it occurs when a person inherits one sickle cell gene from each parent.
+The term “sickle cell disease” refers to a group of inherited blood disorders.
+People have sickle cell disease from birth and it occurs when a person inherits a sickle cell gene from each parent.
 It primarily affects those of African ancestry, but can also affect those of Hispanic, Mediterranean, Middle Eastern, and South Asian descent.

 Sickle cells are rigid and sticky.
 They become lodged in blood vessels, which blocks proper blood flow resulting in serious complications.

-For more information about The II & Long Foundation, please visit www.thirdandlongfoundation.org.
+For more information about The III & Long Foundation, please visit www.thirdandlongfoundation.org.